-MALPRACTICE CLAIMS DEFENSE
+MEDICAL MALPRACTICE CLAIMS DEFENSE

-Every action we take in your defense is guided by our mission to protect others.
-Our proudest achievement is the sheer volume of claims we've been able to close without indemnity and without going to trial.
+Over the last five years, ProAssurance has established a better than 7:1 trial win/loss ratio.
+But our proudest achievement is the sheer volume of claims we've been able to close without indemnity and without going to trial.